KenHV/kenhv.com/_posts/2024-08-28-securing-a-linux-server.md

 Ubuntu Pro users can use the [Ubuntu Security Guide](https://ubuntu.com/security/certifications/docs/usg) tool to audit and apply CIS and DISA-STIG (security guidelines from the U.S. Department of Defense) profiles automatically.
 For Debian, OVHCloud maintains scripts that you can use.
 You can find the scripts and instructions in [this GitHub repo](https://github.com/ovh/debian-cis).

-Make sure not to blindly apply everything.
+Ensure you don’t blindly apply everything.
 Go through each and every configuration.

 That pretty much covers it.
 Just make sure you're using strong and random passwords/passphrases for everything.